 All residence hall rooms are wired to the campus computer system, which includes internet capability.
-In addition, each residence hall houses a computer lab equipped with computers and laser printers available for student use.
+In addition, each traditional residence hall houses a computer lab equipped with computers and laser printers available for student use.

-East Street College Apartments provide a number of housing options for students classified as seniors.
+East Street College Apartments provide a number of housing options for students classified as juniors or seniors.
 Married students and students who are parents of dependent children may contact the Financial Services Office about the housing options that can be provided on a space-available basis.